EMajesty/dl4-mods/readme.md

 ![leds1](pictures/leds1.jpg)
 Using the spacers from the old LEDs, install the new LEDs aligning the longer leg of the LED with the + on the PCB.
 ![leds2](pictures/leds2.jpg)
-If using 5mm LEDs you might have to drill the holes to match.
+If using 5mm LEDs you might have to drill the holes in the enclosure to match.

 ## Double Presets Footswitch wip